Can You File a Mesothelioma Lawsuit After Death?

 Can you file a mesothelioma lawsuit after someone dies?

-Yes.
-Family members or the estate's personal representative can file a wrongful death lawsuit against the companies responsible for asbestos exposure.
-Families can also file asbestos trust fund claims and, for veterans, VA Dependency and Indemnity Compensation claims.
+Yes, family members or the estate’s personal representative can file a mesothelioma wrongful death lawsuit against the asbestos companies responsible for the exposure.
+Families can also file asbestos trust fund claims and, for veterans, VA Dependency and Indemnity Compensation (DIC) claims.
 We can help your family pursue all available options at the same time.

 How long do you have to file a mesothelioma lawsuit after death?

-The statute of limitations varies by state, typically ranging from one to six years from the date of death.
-Some states apply a "discovery rule" that starts the clock when the family learns asbestos caused the death.
+The statute of limitations for a mesothelioma wrongful death lawsuit generally ranges from one to six years from the date of death, depending on the state.
+Some states apply a discovery rule that starts the clock when the family learns that asbestos caused the death.
 Contact an attorney immediately to determine your deadline.

 How much compensation can you get from a mesothelioma wrongful death lawsuit?

-The average mesothelioma wrongful death settlement ranges from $1 to $2 million, though verdicts can reach significantly higher.
+According to Mealey’s Litigation Report, the average mesothelioma wrongful death settlement ranges from $1 million to $1.4 million, with verdicts reaching significantly higher.
 Meirowitz & Wasserberg has recovered $500M+ for families, including a $32M+ asbestos verdict.
-Every case is different and your family's recovery depends on the specific circumstances of your claim.
+Every case is different, and your family’s recovery depends on the specific circumstances of your claim.

 What happens if someone dies during a mesothelioma lawsuit?

-If the person diagnosed dies while a personal injury lawsuit is pending, an attorney can typically convert the case to a wrongful death lawsuit and/or survival action.
+If an individual diagnosed with mesothelioma dies while a personal injury lawsuit is pending, an attorney can convert the case to a wrongful death lawsuit, a survival action or both.
 The family or estate representative can then continue the litigation and pursue full compensation.